erenlerfirat/TodoAPI/ReadMe.txt

 if you dont have you can download => [ dotnet tool install --global dotnet-ef ]

-0) Change you current directory to DataAccess / OR You can the flag --project DataAccess  and eventually add --context TodoContext flag please
+0) Change you current directory to DataAccess / OR You can the flag --project DataAccess

 1) [ dotnet ef migrations add MyFirstMigration ]